-In the latest data, Florida finished the 2014 calendar year with 4.6% growth over the prior year-above the national growth rate of 3.9% and ranking 11th among all states.
-The latest revised results for the entire 2013 calendar year had shown that Florida was ranked 13th in the country with personal income growth of 2.3% which was also higher than the national average of 2.0%.
+In the latest annual data, Florida finished the 2014 calendar year with 4.6% growth over the prior year-above the national growth rate of 3.9% and ranking 11th among all states.
+This was an improved ranking from the prior year (13th).

-Data for the second quarter of 2015 (2015:Q2) shows that personal income grew in almost every state.
-Florida grew above the national average of 0.9%, recording growth of 1.1% and ranking 11th in the country.
+Florida's pace for the third quarter of 2015 (2015:Q3) slowed relative to the second quarter, even though personal income grew in every state.
+Florida grew below the national average of 1.3%, recording growth of 1.2% and ranking 37th in the country.